SpectroCoin/WordPress-WooCommerce-Bitcoin-Payment-Gateway-Plugin/README.txt

 Why is this the perfect solution for WooCommerce users?
 If you are already using WooCommerce, integrating our plugin is the recommended method for venturing into the world of crypto payments.
 It opens up a whole new realm of possibilities, allowing customers to make secure and hassle-free purchases on your site.

-Plugin is currently not compatible with the new block-based Cart, Checkout, and Order Confirmation functionality introduced in WooCommerce 8.3.
-We will ensure compatibility with the future updates.
+Plugin is now compatible with the new block-based cart, checkout, and order confirmation functionality introduced in WooCommerce 8.3.

 == Benefits ==